Tyra Banks

-Early life and education
+Early life

-Tyra Lynne Banks was born in Inglewood, California, on December 4, 1973.
+Tyra Lynne Banks was born in Inglewood, California on December 4, 1973.
 Her mother, Carolyn London (now London-Johnson), is a medical photographer, and her father, Donald Banks, is a computer consultant.
 She has a brother, Devin, who is five years older.
 In 1979, when Banks was six years old, her parents divorced.
-Banks attended John Burroughs Middle School and graduated in 1991 from Immaculate Heart High School in Los Angeles.
-Banks has said that while growing up, she was teased for her appearance and considered an "ugly duckling"; when Banks was 11 years old, she grew three inches and lost 30 pounds in three months.
-On America's Next Top Model, Banks discussed the results of an Ancestry.com genealogical DNA test that gave her "79% African, 14% British, and 6% Native American" results.
+She attended John Burroughs Middle School and graduated in 1991 from Immaculate Heart High School in Los Angeles.
+Banks said that while growing up, she was teased for her appearance and considered an "ugly duckling"; when she was 11 years old, she grew three inches and lost 30 pounds in three months.
+On America's Next Top Model, Banks discussed the results of an Ancestry.com genealogical DNA test saying that she is "79% African, 14% British, and 6% Native American."
 In an interview, she added that she is also "1% Finnish", saying: "I'm 14% British, 6% Native American, 1% Finnish, and all the rest African."

-In February 2012, Banks completed a nine-week course at Harvard University's Owner/President Management non-degree extension program.
+In February 2012, Banks completed a nine-week course in Harvard University's Owner/President Management non-degree extension program.